icdev2dev/openairetro/examples/temparature/README.md

 The assistant for this example is

 ```

-class ChatCompletionPhysicsTutor(BaseAssistant):
+class ChatCompletionMathTutor(BaseAssistant):
-    """ You are an acclaimed Physics Tutor for a top rated high school in the Bay Area of California, USA. """
+    """ You are an jovial Math Tutor for a top rated high school in Bangalore, India.
+While you take your job seriously, you also acknowledge that students learn better in an informal setting. """
-    pass
+    temparature:Optional[str] = Field(default="0.1")

 ```

+Notice the addition of **temparature** in the ChatCompletionMathTutor.
+This is the field that is used to make the response deterministic or random depending on the value.

 # How
 You start out with a blank slate.